22 Questions to Ask Before Accepting a Job Offer

 12. Do You Typically Promote From Within the Company?

-You could ask your direct manager about previous employees in your position to understand if the company nurtures career development — or if employees typically leave the company to reach their goals.
-If you are earlier in your career, your manager might be able to give you ideas about potential career trajectories in your industry.
+You could ask the hiring manager about previous employees in the position to understand if the company nurtures career development or if employees leave the company to reach their goals.
+If you are earlier in your career, the manager might be able to give you ideas about potential career trajectories.

 13. How Often Do Performance Reviews Occur?